scharlau/Parsing/README.md

 This will create a file under lib/tasks/bears.rake which we can now modify to suit our needs.

-Now, go look at the file here, and apply the code to your file, and you should find it runs ok.
+Now, go look at the file here in the repo, and copy the code to your file, and you should find it runs ok.
+Run it with the command

+    rake bears:seed_bears

 Then start rails, and go look at http://localhost:3000/deployments to see your list of bears.

-You could expand on this by parsing the status files to see where the bears go and then use the geo-location data to plot them on a map.
+You could expand on this by parsing the status file so that it uses the DeployID column to reference the BearID column in our original file.
+This will let us see where the bears go.
+Then you could use the geo-location data to plot their locations on a map.

 ##  TODO Reading a JSON file